 305 – Computer Systems and Architecture (4)

-Prerequisites: (1) CPSC 125 or MATH 201, and (2) CPSC 230.
-This course examines the basic operation of computing systems.
+course examines the basic operation of computing systems.
 It takes a bottom-up approach covering each major component of such systems including hardware, logic circuit design, CPU instruction sets, assemblers, and compilers.
 Students will gain experience programming in assembly language and C.

 310 – Computer Information Systems (4)

 Prerequisite: CPSC 220.
 This course introduces the student to the use and implications of information technology in the business environment.
 This course covers such topics as data management, networks, analysis and design, computer hardware and software, decision support systems, database management systems, transaction processing systems, executive information systems, and expert systems.
 It also provides activity with computer-based and non-computer-based problems/cases and includes real-world programming projects that are implemented using a high-level programming language.

 Prerequisite: CPSC 225.
 A hands-on course on the fundamentals of system and network administration with a focus on proper design and management for ensuring system and network security.

 Prerequisites: CPSC 240 and either CPSC 284 or MATH 201.
 Covers structures and concepts relating to the underlying theory of computation and mathematical models of actual physical processes.
 Also covers a repertoire of advanced algorithms for data processing, and the asymptotic analysis of those algorithms to describe their running time and space requirements.
 Topics may include formal languages, automata theory, Turing machines, the halting problem, NP completeness, searching and traversal algorithms, dynamic programming, compression algorithms, and random number generation.